maximromanov/FrequencyBasedReaders/README.md

 # FreqBasedReader

-Code for generating frequency-based readers for historical languages
+Scripts for generating frequency-based readers for historical languages.